Anchor DETR: Query Design for Transformer-Based Object Detection: Relative Work

 \subsection{Efficient Attention}

-The self-attention of the transformer has high complexity so that it can not well deal with a very large number of queries and keys.
-To solve this problem, many efficient attention modules have been proposed~\cite{linformer,efficientattention,attention,longformer}.
-The most efficient method is to compute the key and value first which can lead to linear complexity of the number of the query or key.
-The Efficient Attention~\cite{efficientattention} and the Linformer~\cite{linformer} follow this idea.
+The self-attention of the transformer has high complexity so that it cannot well deal with a very large number of queries and keys.
+To solve this problem, many efficient attention modules have been proposed~\cite{linformer,efficientattention,attention,longformer,swin,luna}.
+One method is to compute the key and value first which can lead to linear complexity of the number of the query or key.
+The Efficient Attention~\cite{efficientattention} and the Linear Attention~\cite{katharopoulos2020transformers} follow this idea.
 Another method is to restrict the attention region of the key for each query instead of the whole region.
 The Restricted Self-Attention~\cite{attention}, Deformable Attention~\cite{deformabledetr}, Criss-Cross Attention~\cite{ccnet}, and LongFormer~\cite{longformer} follow this idea.
 In this paper, we decouple the key feature to the row feature and the column feature by 1D global average pooling and then perform the row attention and the column attention successively.